-- The collaborative procurement contract has been let in full accordance with these Rules and where appropriate EU Regulations. - The Council is a member of the collaboration or consortium and has the right to use the contract. - The procedures for using the contract accord with these Rules.
+- The collaborative procurement contract has been let in full accordance with these Rules and where appropriate the Public Contract Regulations (PCR2015). - The Council is a member of the collaboration or consortium and has the right to use the contract. - The procedures for using the contract accord with these Rules.

-Collaborative and Partnership arrangements are subject to all UK and EU procurement legislation and must follow the Council's Rules.
+Collaborative and Partnership arrangements are subject to the same procurement legislation and must follow the Council's Rules.
 If in doubt, Officers must seek the advice of the Corporate Procurement Manager.

-Competition Requirements:
+Competition Requirements